 RPN (first discussed here in Section 4) also has the already mentioned implicit parameter-passing which takes no additional computing effort, and the fact that there's no need to ever re-mirror any parameters when passing them on the data stack from one subroutine to another nested one.
 (Side note: There's an RPN primer here that's oriented to RPN calculators with a 4-level stack.)

 RPN's code-density advantage may not seem that important today with cheap memory; but the 6502 is still limited to a 64K address map.
 With extra hardware for banking, you can have a window into a much larger memory space, but it is not nearly as graceful as what the 65816 does, which in turn is not as graceful as how some other processors handle a larger memory space.
-I tend to mention the Forth programming language a lot here since it is heavily stack-oriented and I have used it for 25 years on the workbench for very quick software development.
+I tend to mention the Forth programming language a lot here since it is heavily stack-oriented and I have used it since 1990 on the workbench for very quick software development.
 It gives excellent code density, and companies have often found that it allows them to use cheaper hardware and still get better performance as well as much faster software development than, say, C. When I want maximum performance or speed, it is very easy to go into assembly for a piece of code, then come back to high-level Forth.
 I can take advantage of Forth's interactiveness and higher language level to develop a proof-of-concept word (subroutine) first in Forth, then re-write it in assembly for maximum performance without having to change any of the code that calls it.

 It is not my goal here to get you into Forth per se; but if you really take advantage of what can be done with a data stack on a 6502, you'll be half way there anyway, especially since I've retained the names of the routines as much as possible.
 There are several ways to implement Forth threading.
 When we run all these subroutines for handling 16-bit data on the data stack, we are getting close to subroutine-threaded code (STC) Forth.
 Since it takes three bytes to call a subroutine, it does not seem as efficient as other methods which mostly take only two (being mostly a list of addresses); but Bruce Clark explains how the faster-running STC Forth avoids the expected memory penalties.
 He gives 9 reasons, starting in the middle of his long post in the middle of the linked page.
 STC of course eliminates the need for NEXT, nest, and unnest, thus improving speed compared to other methods, too.